terra-money/validator-profiles/validators/terravaloper1ptyzewnns2kn37ewtmv6ppsvhdnmeapvgk6d65/README.md

 ## Our Architecture

-We are running validator nodes on various blockchains.
+We are running validator nodes on various blockchains.<br>
 It consists of Senty Architecture, and Validator and Sentry nodes are deployed to Data Center and Cloud.

 The core member is one, but we have two backups for unexpected situations.